octaviovillegas/TP_PPS_2C_2017/README.md

 -------------------

-Módulos a desarrollar: • Toma de lista
+Módulos a desarrollar: • Toma de lista (A)

 Fecha inicio: 21/11/2017